FindArticles FindArticles

 OpenAI to Route Sensitive Chats to GPT-5, Add Controls

-Last updated: September 3, 2025 8:33 pm
+Last updated: September 10, 2025 1:37 pm

 Table of Contents

-• Why escalate to a reasoning model
+• Why bother using a reasoning model at all?

-• Parental controls built for teen accounts
+• Parental controls specifically designed for teen accounts

 • Incidents driving the shift

-• Expert, legal, and policy scrutiny
+• Expert, legal and policy scrutiny

 • What to watch next